a-kuntz/JsonRPC/workshop/doc/system.md

 3.  `adjustBeam(flost x, float y): bool`
     * Adjusts the size of the beam
     * The parameters have to be set to the datafield
-4.  `getScanConfig(): xray::Config`
+4.  `setDate(DateTime date): bool`
-    * Returns the configuation of the set parameters
+    * Sets the date
+    * ?You have to implement a struct which represents the DateTime?
-    * The information about the Patient, the Bodypart and the beam should be collected and    returned
+    * The parameter should be set to the datafield
-5.  `getDosage(): std::float`
+5.  `setTime(Time time): bool`
+    * Sets the time
+    * ?You have to implement a struct which represents the Time?
-    * Returns the dosage emitted to the patient
+    * The parameter should be set to the datafield
-    * The dosage is calculated by the following formula: dos=(current + voltage)/2
 6.  `setExaminer(int id): bool`
     * Sets the ID of the performing Examiner
     * The parameter should be set to the datafield
 7.  `setAnomalies(std:: string): bool`
     * Sets the complications occured during the exam
     * The parameter should be set to the datafield
+8.  `getScanConfig(): xray::Config`
+    * Returns the configuation of the set parameters
+    * The information about the Patient, the Bodypart and the beam should be collected and    returned
+9.  `getSystemStatus(): std::string`
+    * Returns the System status
+    * The information about the time, date and serverId should be collected and returned
-8.  `getActorConfig(): xray::Config`
+10. `getActorConfig(): xray::Config`
     * Returns the configuration of the set parameters
     * The information about the examinerId and the aanomalies should be collected and returned
-9.  `setDate(DateTime date): bool`
-    * Sets the date
-    * ?You have to implement a struct which represents the DateTime?
-    * The parameter should be set to the datafield
-9.  `setTime(Time time): bool`
-    * Sets the time
-    * ?You have to implement a struct which represents the Time?
-    * The parameter should be set to the datafield
-10. `getSystemStatus(): std::string`
+11. `getDosage(): std::float`
-    * Returns the System status
+    * Returns the dosage emitted to the patient
-    * The information about the time, date and serverId should be collected and returned
+    * The dosage is calculated by the following formula: dos=(current + voltage)/2
 ## User Story

-//TODO: Add content and explenation

 1. Add patient data into picture

-In the past, there has often been confusion between the X-ray scanns of different patients.
-The hospitals tryed to prevent that Issue by labeling the pictures afterward.
+In the past, there has often been confusion between the X-ray scans of different patients.
+The hospitals tried to prevent that issue by labeling the pictures afterward.
 Usually that meant that a hospital employee printed out the picture and sticked a patient data sticker on it.
 In the new system this sould not be necessary anymore.
 The system should work digital only.
-Because of safty reasons the label should be added as soon as possible to the picture.
+Because of safety reasons the label should be added to the picture as soon as possible.

-1. Diferent pictures for diffferen combinations of parameter
+1. Different pictures for different combinations of parameter

-The delivery of the X-ray tube and camara is delayed because of supply chain issues.
+The delivery of the X-ray tube and camera is delayed because of supply chain issues.
 Nevertheless the marketing department of your customer decided to present a dummy of the system at a fair.
-For this purpose the X-Ray should behave like the complet system.
-Therefore, the X-ray should returne a dummy picture.
-In reallity this picture would depend on the given parameters.
+For this purpose the X-Ray should behave like the finished system.
+Therefore, the X-ray should return a dummy picture.
+In reality this picture would depend on the given parameters.
 The dummy picture should behave the same way.

-1. Automatisierte Diagnose routine
+1. automatic check routine

-    * Nach jedem startup
-    * Prüfe registrierte Methoden
+Since the X-Ray is still in development and errors can occur in operation, the customer wants to have an automatic check routine.
+This routine should run everytime the X-Ray Server is started and should return information that are necessary for a complication-free usage.

 ## Issues #2